Skip to main content

 France: The Subtlety of First Contact

-Tone: Professional but not corporate.
-Skip empty pleasantries (“I hope this message finds you well”).
-Get straight to the point, mention the signal, offer value.
+Tone: Professional but not stiff.
+Skip the empty opener (“I hope this finds you well”) and get to the point quickly: name the signal, state the value.

 Primary channel: Personalized email.
-Phone remains relevant but should be announced (“I sent you an email on Tuesday following your fundraise, I’d like to discuss it”).
+Phone is still relevant but works better when it’s been flagged in advance (“I sent you a note on Tuesday after your funding announcement, I’d like to talk through it”).

-Timing: Respect the 48-hour window but avoid sending on Friday afternoons or Monday mornings.
-Tuesday through Thursday between 9 AM and 11 AM are the most effective slots in France.
+Timing: Respect the 48-hour window and avoid Friday afternoons and Monday mornings.
+Tuesday through Thursday between 9 AM and 11 AM are the best-performing slots in France.

-What to avoid: Emojis in the subject line, a calendar link in the first email, or a message that is obviously automated.
+What to avoid: Emojis in the subject line, a calendar link in the first email, or anything that reads like it came out of an automation tool.

 USA: Effective Directness

-Tone: Direct, results-oriented.
-American decision-makers appreciate getting to the point.
+Tone: Direct and results-focused.
+American decision-makers appreciate speed.
 “I saw you raised $X. Companies at your stage typically need Y. Here’s how we help.”
+That structure works.

-Primary channel: Email + LinkedIn + Loom video.
-Multichannel outreach is better accepted than in France.
+Primary channel: Email plus LinkedIn plus a short Loom video.
+Multichannel is better accepted in the US than in France.

 Timing: The 48-hour window is even more critical in the US because competition moves faster.
-The 7-9 AM ET slots (before meetings start) work well.
+The 7-9 AM ET slot, before the first meeting of the day, tends to perform well.

-What works: A calendar link in the first email, a confident tone, numbers, and social proof.
+What works: A calendar link in the first email, confident tone, specific numbers, social proof.

 Francophone Markets (Belgium, Switzerland, Canada)

-Belgium: Similar to France, with additional sensitivity to bilingualism (FR/NL).
-Verify the decision-maker’s language before sending.
+Belgium: Close to France in feel, with added sensitivity around bilingualism (FR/NL).
+Confirm the decision-maker’s language before sending anything.

-Switzerland: More pronounced formalism.
-Formal address is systematic.
-Local references (FINMA for finance, for example) strengthen credibility.
+Switzerland: More formal.
+Formal address is the default.
+Local regulatory references, FINMA for financial services, for example, add credibility.

 French-speaking Canada: A hybrid of French and North American culture.
 The tone can be more direct than in France.
-Be aware of regulatory differences (PIPEDA vs GDPR).
+Watch for regulatory differences, PIPEDA rather than GDPR.

 Metrics That Matter in Each Culture